Traven-B/mymodern/project_docs/PROJECT_STRUCTURE.md

 \* Because concurrency.

-# here's a picture of a bunny\\nwith a pancake on it's head
+# here's a picture of a bunny with a pancake on it's head

 ![](dorayaki_259_320-f6d17158.jpg)